-Party or relevant jurisdiction United States of America Title of project Comprehensive evaluation of marine survival of hatchery- stocked smolts: Dennys River smolt stocking assessment Objective of research project evaluate smolt-to-adult survival rates of Atlantic salmon smolts based on temporal and spatial patterns of release determine optimal stocking levels to achieve stock rebuilding objectives Brief description of research project The Maine Atlantic Salmon Technical Advisory Committee (TAC) developed, and fishery managers supported, the experimental evaluation of river-specific Atlantic salmon smolts in the Dennys River for a minimum of five years (2001-2006).
+Project No. U6 Status: Ongoing Party or relevant jurisdiction United States of America Title of project Comprehensive evaluation of marine survival of hatchery- stocked smolts: Dennys River smolt stocking assessment Objective of research project 1) evaluate smolt-to-adult survival rates of Atlantic salmon smolts based on temporal and spatial patterns of release 2) determine optimal stocking levels to achieve stock rebuilding Drief description of research Objectives The Maine Atlantic Solwer Technical Advisory Committee (TAC) project developed and fishery managers supported the experimental project evaluation of river-specific Atlantic salmon smolts in the Dennys River for a minimum of five years (2001-2006).
 Stocking rates were developed based on retrospective analysis of Penobscot River stocking and adult return data during the period from 1973 to 1995.
 Model results indicated that a range of 32,000 (low) to 56,000 (high) would result in a 75% probability of achieving 2SW Atlantic salmon returns of at least 67 (low) or 117 (high) adults.
 Approximately 50,000 smolts will be released annually.
-All stocked fish will receive an elastomer mark and adipose fin clip to allow quantitative evaluation of survival in relation to release location and time.
-Returning adults will be enumerated and identified at a weir-based adult trap.
-Dates during which research will take place May - October, 2001-2012 Area in which research will take place Dennys River Cobscook Bay Gulf of Maine Estimated number and weight of salmon to be retained It is anticipated that no Atlantic salmon will be retained during this project.
-Resources Estimated cost of the research project Approximately £14,000 per annum (public funding) Number of participating scientists ~3 Name and e-mail address of coordinating scientist in charge of project Joan Trial Joan.trial@maine.gov Details of research vessels, e.g. name, registration, call sign and description of vessel None Type and amount of gear and other equipment to be used Elastomer Marks and Marking Equipment Rotary Screw Smolt Trap Weir-Based Smolt Trap Weir-Based Adult Trap Details of any collaborating countries Elastomer marks may be recovered during the NASCO international cooperative sampling programme at West Greenland.
+All stocked fish will receive an elastomer mark and adipose fin clip to allow quantitative Poturning adults will be anymetrated and identified at a wair based adult trap Dates during which research May - October, 2001-2012 will take place Area in which research will Dennys River take place Cobscook Bay Gulf of Maine Estimated number and weight It is anticipated that no Atlantic salmon will be retained during this of salmon to be retained project.
+Resources research project Approximately £14,000 per annum (public funding) Number of participating ~3 scientists Name and e-mail address Joan Trial of coordinating scientist Joan.trial@maine.gov in charge of project Details of research None vessels, e.g. name, registration, call sign and description of vessel and other equipment to Elastomer Marks and Marking Equipment be used Weir-Based Smolt Trap Weir-Based Adult Trap Details of any collaborating Elastomer marks may be recovered during the NASCO international countries cooperative sampling programme at West Greenland.